Research at Leeds Beckett

 Madeleine's research has centred upon meaning and sense-making in reported EHEs.
 She also has an interest in methodology for the social sciences, which is particularly influenced by Critical Social Psychology, Feminism and Transpersonal Psychology.

-More recently, she has been exploring forms of contemporary spirituality (particularly that which is often viewed as 'alternative').
-This includes the extent to which there might be relationships between reported EHEs and spirituality, the relationship between EHEs, the paranormal and popular culture, and the potentially positive effects precipitated by some of these experiences.
+Some of her research has focused on exploring forms of contemporary spirituality (particularly that which is often viewed as 'alternative').
+This included the extent to which there might be relationships between reported EHEs and spirituality, the relationship between EHEs, the paranormal and popular culture, and the potentially positive effects precipitated by some of these experiences.

 - Castro MA (2019) What Can the Paranormal in Popular Culture Tell Us About Our Relationship with the Sacred in Contemporary Society?.
-In: Castro MA The Paranormal and Popular Culture A Postmodern Religious Landscape.
+In: Caterine D; Morehead JW The Paranormal and Popular Culture A Postmodern Religious Landscape.
 US: Routledge, pp. .

 - Castro MA (2015) Spontaneous Transcendent and Transformative Experiences in Everyday Life.
-In: Castro MA Alternative Salvations: Engaging the Sacred and the Secular.
+In: Bacon H; Dosset W; Knowles S Alternative Salvations: Engaging the Sacred and the Secular.
 London: Bloomsbury, pp. .

 Conference contributions (10)